Qom: History

 The city of Qom began another era of prosperity in the Qajar era.
 After Russian forces entered Karaj in 1915, many of the inhabitants of Tehran moved to Qom due to reasons of proximity, and the transfer of the capital from Tehran to Qom was even discussed.
-But the British and Russians defeated prospects of the plan by putting Ahmad Shah Qajar under political pressure.
+The British and Russians defeated prospects of the plan by putting Ahmad Shah Qajar under political pressure.
 As a center of religious learning Qom fell into decline for about a century from 1820 to 1920 but had a resurgence when Shaykh Abdul Karim Haeri Yazdi accepted an invitation to move from Sultanabad (now called Arak, Iran), where he had been teaching, to Qom.

 In 1964–65, before his exile from Iran, the Ayatollah Khomeini led his opposition to the Pahlavi dynasty from Qom.
 On 19 February 2020, the Iranian Students News Agency reported that the first two cases of the COVID-19 pandemic in Iran were detected in Qom.

+2025–2026 Iranian protests

+On 4 January 2026, during the 2025–2026 Iranian protests, video footage was circulated showed a protester lying in the street in Qom with severe chest and arm injuries; the video was widely shared and described as showing a protester killed by a grenade.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 957,496 in 241,827 households.
-The following census in 2011 counted 1,074,036 people in 299,752 households.
-The 2016 census measured the population of the city as 1,201,158 people in 356,976 households.
+In the 2006 census, the city's population was 957,496, in 241,827 households.
+The 2011 census counted 1,074,036 people in 299,752 households.
+The 2016 census counted 1,201,158 people in 356,976 households.

 Geography

 Qom, the capital of Qom province, is located 125 kilometers south of Tehran, on a low plain.
 The shrine of Fatimeh Masumeh, the sister of Imam Reza, is located in this city, which is considered by Shiʿa Muslims holy.
 The city is located in the boundary of the central desert of Iran (Kavir-e Markazi).
 At the 2011 census its population was 1,074,036, comprising 545,704 males and 528,332 females.

 Qom is a focal center of the Shiʿah.
 Since the revolution, the clerical population has risen from around 25,000 to more than 45,000 and the non-clerical population has more than tripled to about 700,000.
 Substantial sums of money in the form of alms and Islamic taxes flow into Qom to the ten Marja'-e taqlid or "Source to be Followed" that reside there.
-The number of seminary schools in Qom is now over fifty, and the number of research institutes and libraries somewhere near two hundred and fifty.
+The number of seminary schools in Qom is now over 50, and the number of research institutes and libraries somewhere near 250.